COVID-19 by the Numbers

 According to Liz Ann Sonders from Charles Schwab, in the future we could see an increased debt to GDP ratio from countries spending their way out of recessions, decreased globalization as distrust of China grows, increased health screenings and decreased tolerance of working while sick.
 She also believes we could see more fiscal caution from both businesses and governments that realize how unprepared they were for COVID-19, in addition to increased cautious behavior from individuals regarding financial decisions and social interactions.

 What does this mean for investors?

 Investors should stay invested, as those who “cash out” often miss the market’s best days.
 According to Putnam Investments, investors who remain invested over a 15-year period earned 9% returns while investors who missed the 10 best market days only earned 4.13%.
 If investors cash out, they will also lock in their losses.
-It’s important to keep money in the market so that it can continue to work.
+It’s important to keep money in the market to keep it working.

 Look for investment opportunities and stay focused on how you can benefit from short-term dislocations.
-Ultimately, the market should recover, and it still provides a 6.1% annualized historical return over the past 20 years, even including pandemics and global financial crises.
+Ultimately, the market should stabilize, and it still provides a 6.1% annualized historical return over the past 20 years, even when including pandemics and global financial crises.

 Stay safe and healthy and take proper precautions when you are away from your home.
 Also, make sure your estate planning documents are in order.
 This includes a healthcare power of attorney and living will.

 If you are looking for financial guidance during this time of great uncertainty, don’t hesitate to contact a member of the Meld Financial team.
-Our proprietary Wealth Management system, Financial Fingerprint™, can ensure you stay on the path to financial security.
+Our proprietary Wealth Management system, Financial Fingerprint™, is designed to help you stay on the path to financial security.